5 promotional pricing strategies for increasing sales

 - Buy one, get one free

 Both result in paying the same price.
-But the BOGO phrasing sells better because of the psychological pricing strategy of innumeracy.
+However, straightforward BOGO phrasing (the second) sells better because of the psychological pricing strategy of innumeracy.
 Put simply, humans avoid math.
 BOGO is a lot simpler to grasp than the alternative.

 The BOGO standby is appropriate for some, but not all, products.
 Don’t apply it to luxe products and those with small margins.